Goorakh/RiskOfChaos/README.md

 * Spawn Doppelganger: Triggers the Artifact of Vengeance event
 * Potrolling: Spawns a bunch of nice pots for you to roll
 * Wet Floor: Every surface is slippery.
 Lasts until end of current stage
+* Increase Chest Prices: Increases the cost of all interactables by a configurable amount (default +25%)
+* Decrease Chest Prices: decreases the cost of all interactables by a configurable amount (default -25%)
 </details>

 FAQ: